 - This will take you around the house to another (open) gate.
 Once past this gate, be quiet as there is another house behind the trees with dogs!

 - As soon as you have passed the gate, turn right, up the grassy steep bank back towards the ridge.
 When you leave the grassy bank, you will enter woods which seem to be well maintained, without a single trace of a guava tree.

 - Keep going ahead until you reach the fence on the ridge, and turn left, Southwards, to follow the path along the fence towards La Porte mountain.

 - When you reach the base of La Porte mountain, and the fence veers off left, there is a "custom made" exit in the fence which you can pull open and pass through to continue.

 - After easily climbing some bare rock, the path continues to the right, across some cliffs where you should be careful for two reasons, first as the path passes close to the cliffs and secondly, you are exposed in this area and easily visible from afar.

 - Continue on the path, which will shortly lead you to the summit of La Porte mountain, with a cemented marker pinpointing the summit.
 The summit is overgrown, spoiling views all around.

 - Moving along the path southwards, there are several areas where the vegetation has been cleared for views over the peninsula of Le Morne.
 Beware of short steel rods placed vertically in the ground near the viewpoints.

 - You will eventually reach the summit of Piton du Fouge, but again, the summit is overgrown, spoiling all opportunity for views.

-- You may decide to continue southwards along the path, and report your findings, else, return the same way you came.
+- You may decide to continue southwards along the path (which would be unwise!), and report your findings, else, return the same way you came.